The Canna genus is the only genus belonging to the Cannaceae family of plants. It contains over 30 species.

 Yes, opportunistic fungi are out there waiting for that rainy spell and those tantalizingly wet leaves.

-However, you can foil its attempts to colonize with best gardening practices and the scrupulous application of fungicides.
+However, you can foil their attempts to colonize with best gardening practices and the scrupulous application of fungicides.

 And if you’re gardening in a region with frequent summer rain and high humidity, containers that you can roll under the canopy of a patio, until the clouds break and the sun returns, may be the way to go.